How to Make a Lesson Plan

 3. Outline the main ideas

-You may have a lot of information that you want to communicate to your students, but you need to make sure that the main ideas don't get lost in the process.
+You may have a lot of information to communicate to your students.
+You need to make sure that the main ideas don't get lost in the process.
 Outline these points and ensure that they shine through the rest of the curriculum.
 Present small concepts that build on one another to develop into a larger idea.
 Young children cannot handle lots of information at one time.

 4. Connect to previous topics